WooshanGamage/SQL-Injection-Scanner/README.md

 2. **Payload Injection**: It injects test payloads, such as common SQL injection patterns, into form fields.
 3. **Response Analysis**: The scanner checks the server's response for error messages indicative of SQL injection vulnerabilities.

-# SQL Injection Vulnerability Scanner

-A Python-based utility designed to enhance web security by automating the detection of SQL injection vulnerabilities in web forms.

-## Overview

-SQL Injection is one of the most dangerous vulnerabilities in web applications, allowing attackers to manipulate database queries through user input fields.
-This scanner bridges the gap between complex security tools and practical usage by offering a simple yet powerful solution for identifying SQL injection vulnerabilities.

-## Features

-- **Automated Scanning**: Detect SQL injection vulnerabilities by injecting test payloads into form fields and analyzing server responses.
-- **Easy to Use**: Command-line interface guides users through scanning processes, suitable for both beginners and professionals.
-- **Form Extraction**: Uses BeautifulSoup to parse HTML and identify form elements automatically.
-- **Error Handling**: Includes robust error detection for common SQL error messages to highlight potential security flaws.

-## How It Works

-1. **Form Extraction**: The tool parses web forms on the given URL, identifying inputs, actions, and methods (GET/POST).
-2. **Payload Injection**: It injects test payloads, such as common SQL injection patterns, into form fields.
-3. **Response Analysis**: The scanner checks the server's response for error messages indicative of SQL injection vulnerabilities.

 ## Limitations
 - Only works with publicly accessible URLs.
 - May not detect vulnerabilities on forms that require authentication or those with suppressed error messages.